libbyhoward/scaling-umbrella/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

+A problem that we would like to solve is the issue of making a seating chart in school classrooms.
+Teachers are left on their own to make these arrangements and often struggle with how to make their classroom compatible.
+Especially since many students come from different backgrounds.
+A program that would solve this problem would generate a seating chart based off of different qualities that students possess.
+Teachers would have the ability to choose how students are matched together (ex. economic background, ethnicty, gender, grades etc.).
+The teachers would have personal data about each student that allows them to make these choices about how they are seated.
+The program will group students in arrangements of rows or tables based on the teachers preferences.

 ## Questions to answer for Exercise #2

 1. Name: Give your project proposal a name (and edit the top line of this file)